junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 I want to punish Dean for being such a dick, so I tortured Cass to torture him.
 So the title is also from me to Cass, "I'm sorry, Cass."

 I had this story idea after I watched S15E02, and then when I was still planning it, I watched S15E03, and I regretted not writing this down sooner.
-I want to un-see it.
 The breakup scene and the sacrifice of Rowena hurt me so badly that I forgot half the juicy content I was initially imagining for this story.
 Dean needs to apologize to me.

 For anyone who gets hurt by reading this story, the title is my apology to you too.

-There might be some sequel(s) to this, but I haven't decided yet.
+If it's any comfort, the ending is not beyond repair.
+There could be some sequel(s) to fix this, but I haven't decided yet.
 Not unless enough people want to see it.

 <br>